DTGVFN/CSHARP-Barcode/README.md

 Q : How to Use For Project ?<br>
-A : Copy File to Your Project Barcode.cs<br>
+A : Copy File Barcode.cs to Your Project<br>

 <br>------------------------------------------------------------------------------<br>